MSA-7047/compact-journal/README.md

 # Compact Journal - 5CCS2SEG Large Group Project

+## Project Overview
+Compact Journals is a web-based journaling application designed to help users build a daily journaling habit, track multiple aspects of their lives, and improve productivity and well-being.
+Users can create multiple journals for different purposes, with each journal containing daily entries that function like “pages” in a book.
+The application also supports collaborative features through groups and friends, allowing shared journaling, accountability, and teamwork.
+The platform is fully responsive and can be accessed on desktops, tablets, and mobile devices.
+It was built using Django and Python for the backend, and HTML, CSS, and JavaScript for the frontend.

+## Key Features
+Users can create and manage their own accounts, view and update profiles, and personalize their journaling experience.
+Journals and daily entries can be created, edited, and deleted, with options for public or private visibility.
+Users can also import multimedia files into entries, use templates to streamline journaling, and export individual or group journals to PDF for offline viewing.

+The application includes social and collaborative functionality: users can send friend requests, manage friendships, create and join groups, and collaborate on group journals.
+Group owners can manage members, create or delete group entries, and transfer ownership when leaving a group.
+Notifications keep users informed about activity in journals, friendships, and groups.

+To encourage engagement, the app implements gamification features.
+Users earn points for actions like creating journals or entries, leveling up as they accumulate points, with safeguards to prevent point abuse.
+Daily reminders motivate users to maintain journaling habits, with notifications sent to prompt or congratulate users based on their progress.

 ## Team members
 The members of the team Compact Code Works are:
 - Mohammed Miqdaad Al-Hassan